Can you help?

-If you can identify a 2/27th Battalion soldier pictured in this gallery, please don't hesitate to email with a name and serial number, preferably accompanied by a photograph for visual comparison.
+If you can identify a 2/27th Battalion soldier pictured in this gallery, please don't hesitate to email firstname.lastname@example.org with a name and serial number, preferably accompanied by a photograph for visual comparison.

 Reader input with identifying information is greatly appreciated and will be used to update photographic captions where possible, making The Lost Battalion website more accurate while also providing feedback for family members who have provided images for upload in the hope of discovering more information about the soldiers pictured.

 A bit of a larrikin: Raymond Rosser (SX12013), pictured on leave in Palestine.
 Son Daryl Rosser says his father was no saint.
-"His offences included disobeying a lawful command given by his superior officer and failing to appear at the place of parade appointed by his CO, for with he was docked two-day's pay," he said.
+"His offences included disobeying a lawful command given by his superior officer and failing to appear at the place of parade appointed by his CO, for which he was docked two-day's pay," he said.

 A beer with mates: Raymond Rosser (SX12013), pictured third from left, on leave in Beirut with fellow 2/27th Battalion members.